CiscoDevNet/terraform-provider-intersight/website/docs/d/recommendation_physical_item.html.markdown

 # Data Source: intersight_recommendation_physical_item
 Entity representing the recommended physical device.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_recommendation_physical_item.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `capacity`:(int) Capacity of the physical entity added.
 * `nr_count`:(int) Count of number of items/devices to be added.For example, number of disks to add on a node PhysicalItem in case of HyperFlex Cluster recommendation.